code42/py42/CONTRIBUTING.md

 ## Run a full build

 We use [tox](https://tox.readthedocs.io/en/latest/#) to run our build against Python 2.7, 3.5, 3.6, 3.7, and 3.8.
-When run locally, `tox` will run everything against the version of python that your virtual envrionment is running.
-When you open a PR, this process will be run against _all_ supported python versions.
+When run locally, `tox` will run only against the version of python that your virtual envrionment is running, but all versions will be validated against when you [open a PR](#opening-a-pr).

 To run all the unit tests, do a test build of the documentation, and check that the code meets all style requirements, simply run: